List of awards and nominations received by Billie Eilish

-American singer-songwriter Billie Eilish has won over 150 awards for her work in the music and film industries.
-She has been nominated for thirty-two Grammy Awards, thirty-one MTV Video Music Awards, seventeen Billboard Music Awards, nine Brit Awards, four Teen Choice Awards, ten Nickelodeon Kids' Choice Awards, two Golden Globe Awards, and eleven People's Choice Awards, as well as two Academy Awards (Oscars).
+American singer-songwriter Billie Eilish has won over 180 awards for her work in the music and film industries.
+For her efforts in music, she has been nominated for 34 Grammy Awards (with 10 wins), 31 MTV Video Music Awards, 17 Billboard Music Awards, 9 Brit Awards, 4 Teen Choice Awards, 10 Nickelodeon Kids' Choice Awards, 2 Golden Globe Awards, and 11 People's Choice Awards.
+In film, she received two nominations for the Academy Awards, winning both.

-In 2019, Eilish received two Guinness World Records, "Most simultaneous US Hot 100 entries by a female" and "Youngest female at No.1 on UK albums chart".